ProfRandom/WCB-Canon/Canon Files/Planemons 1 — Types.md

 \end{aligned}
 \right\}
 $$
-> _Geotics_ are **habitable** planemos — terrestrial-class worlds where humans can survive and thrive with minimal adaptation.
-These planemos fall within a broader Earth-like envelope, allowing a wider range of environmental and structural conditions than Gaeans, while remaining physically and biologically viable for Earth-based life.
+> _Geotics_ are **habitable** planemons — terrestrial-class worlds where humans can survive and thrive with minimal adaptation.
+These planemons fall within a broader Earth-like envelope, allowing a wider range of environmental and structural conditions than Gaeans, while remaining physically and biologically viable for Earth-based life.
 Atmospheric processing, infrastructure, or selective location may be required, but **shirtsleeve environments** are still plausible.

 **Core Feature**:
 - _Density bounds_ are kept narrow to ensure terrestrial composition (i.e., rocky–metallic silicate structure), but mass and radius are permitted greater variation, producing a range of surface gravities and escape velocities still compatible with Earth-based life — particularly plants, microbes, and well-supported human habitation.